cfsworkload/blue-messenger/README.md

 Sign up for Bluemix at https://console.ng.bluemix.net/ and DevOps Services at https://hub.jazz/net .
 When you sign up, you'll create an IBM id, create an alias, and register with Bluemix.

-For more information, refrence the Bluemix getting started documents at -
+For more information, reference the Bluemix getting started documents at -

 ## Create Node.js Application and Attach the Services